 Roman Harness

 The Roman harness is a lightweight, no-bulk cat harness.
 It consists of a thin piece that goes around your cat’s body (usually behind the front legs/around the ribs) and another piece that goes around your cat’s neck.
 These two pieces are connected by pieces that run along your cat’s back and another that runs down your cat’s chest, between the front legs.
-The pieces that go around your cat’s neck and body can easily be adjusted for a personalized fit.
-With some Roman harnesses, the pieces that run along the back and chest can be adjusted as well.

 The biggest downside to the Roman harness is that it isn’t the easiest to put on.
 Cats Going Places has a great tutorial on how to put on a Roman Harness though.
 Check it out: